Michael Opoku-Forfieh MBACP, MSc, Therapeutic Counselling

-I am of the firm belief that some good work can be done in a very short number of sessions and would aim to help you to achieve some insight in to whatever difficulties you may be experiencing in 4-8 sessions.
+I am of the firm belief that some good work can be done in a short number of sessions and would aim to help you to achieve some insight in to difficulties that you may be experiencing in 4-8 sessions.

 Training, qualifications & experience

 I have an MSc in Therapeutic Counselling which is accredited by the BACP and a CPCAB Introduction to Counselling Skills Course diploma from Morley College.
 I have provided a highly evaluated counselling service in a range of settings including a doctors surgery, a maximum security prison and in schools.

 - Low self-confidence